infiniteuny/soca/README.md

 To learn more about FastAPI, take a look at the following resources:

-- [FastAPI Documentation](https://fastapi.tiangolo.com/) - learn about Next.js features and API.
+- [FastAPI Documentation](https://fastapi.tiangolo.com/) - learn about FastAPI features.